Generally, those operating commercial trucks (and truck tractors) on Florida’s roadways must register those vehicles in the State of Florida.

 Title Application on a Commercial Vehicle

-When seeking to transfer ownership of a commercial truck or tractor you must bring the following to any one of the Tax Collector’s Service Centers or an approved tag agency (For location information, click here):
+When seeking to transfer ownership of a commercial truck or tractor you must bring the following to an approved Tag Agency or Service Center location (for location information, click here):

 Used Purchase currently titled in Florida: